nicemarcela/curl_project/src/pages/posts/017 - rachelzeigler.md

 Rachel is the founder of Naked Chemistry, a skincare brand that creates effective, vegan, and sustainable products that help to alleviate, prevent and heal ingrown hairs for all.

-*Keep reading our talk* other than haircare we also discussed inclusivity, and the non-beauty part of the beauty industry.
+*Keep reading our talk*, other than haircare we also discussed inclusivity, and the non-beauty part of the beauty industry.⬇️

 ***In a few words, how do you define yourself?***